 Co-opted Council Members: Jane Davis FRGS, Professor Alastair Driver, Dr Alexander Finnen, Lucy Shepherd, James Balfour, Jenny Wordsworth

-Honorary Advisory Board: HSH Duke Leopold d’Arenberg, James Balfour, Mark Beaumont, Dame Dr Claire Bertschinger, Colonel John Blashford-Snell, George Bullard, Simon Chinn, Craig Cohon, Jane Davis FRGS, Robin Edwards, Peter Felix CBE (Chair), Sir Ranulph Fiennes OBE, Ben Fogle, Bear Grylls, Pen Hadow, Sean Hotung, Neil Laughton, Simon Murray CBE, Major Timothy Peake CMG, Dr Mary Jean Reimer, Neville Shulman CBE, Konstantin Sidorov, Rosie Stancer, Prof Mike Stroud OBE, Levison Wood, Christopher Wright
+Honorary Advisory Board: HSH Duke Leopold d’Arenberg, James Balfour, Mark Beaumont, Dame Dr Claire Bertschinger, Colonel John Blashford-Snell, George Bullard, Simon Chinn, Craig Cohon, Jane Davis FRGS, Robin Edwards, Peter Felix CBE (Chair), Sir Ranulph Fiennes OBE, Ben Fogle, Bear Grylls, Pen Hadow, Sean Hotung, Neil Laughton, Simon Murray CBE, Major Timothy Peake CMG, Dr Mary Jean Reimer, Neville Shulman CBE, Konstantin Sidorov, Rosie Stancer, Prof Mike Stroud OBE, Per Wimmer, Levison Wood, Christopher Wright

 Film Trusts: Ros Wardall

 Honorary Archivist: Ros Wardall

 Overseas Representatives: Econ Yolima Cipagauta (Latin America), Major General Joe Singh MSS, MSc (Guyana), Professor Terbish (Mongolia), Captain John Hinchliffe (Myanmar), Ato Solomon Behre (Ethiopia), Jill Weir (Canada)

 Registered Office and Charity Number: Mullins Mead, Donhead St Mary, Shaftesbury, Dorset SP7 9DS, Charity Number 267410